+The skin barrier, also known as the stratum corneum, is your skin’s first line of defense against environmental stressors, pollutants, and harmful bacteria.
 The skin barrier function is responsible for binding water between the cells of the epidermis making the skin look smooth, firm and overall keeping the skin healthy.
-Once the skin barrier function is damaged, most skincare products would not work until the repair is done.
+However, when your skin barrier is compromised, it can lead to a host of issues like dryness, redness, irritation, and increased sensitivity and most skincare products will not work until the repair is done.
+If you’re experiencing these symptoms, it’s crucial to take steps to repair your damaged skin barrier.

 Keeping the skin barrier function healthy is part of good skincare and it makes a huge difference between healthy and unhealthy skin.
 If the lipid barrier is damaged, it is said to be impaired.
 An impaired skin barrier looks dry, chapped, rough, flaky and rough.

 Try this at home: Get some lemon juice and rub it on your arm, if you don’t feel anything then that’s great.
 If you feel burns or inflammation, then your skin barrier is damaged and needs to be repaired.
 A healthy skin barrier function will keep the lemon juice from entering the epidermis.
-Now, let us go to the 8 tips for skin barrier improvement.
+In this post, we’ll explore how to recognize a damaged skin barrier and the essential tips and tricks to restore it to its optimal state.

 How To Repair A Damaged Skin Barrier Function